Dawson City Nuggets: Background

-To get to Ottawa, 4,000 miles (6,400 km) away, the Dawson City club would have to get to Whitehorse (which was approximately 600 km away) by road, catch a train from there to Skagway, Alaska, then catch a steamer to Vancouver, and a train from there to Ottawa.
+To get to Ottawa, 4,000 miles (6,400 km) away, the Dawson City club would have to get to Whitehorse (which was approximately 600 km away) by sled, catch a train from there to Skagway, Alaska, then catch a steamer to Vancouver, and a train from there to Ottawa.
 On December 18, 1904 several players set out by dog sled and the rest left the next day by bicycle for a 330-mile trek to Whitehorse.
-At first the team made good progress, but the weather turned warm enough to thaw the roads, meaning the players had to walk several hundred miles.
-The team spent the nights in police sheds along the road.
+At first the team made good progress, but the weather turned warm enough to thaw the trail, meaning the players had to walk several hundred miles.
+The team spent the nights in roadhouses along the trail.
 At Whitehorse, the weather turned bad, causing the trains not to run for three days, causing the Nuggets to miss their steamer in Skagway.
 The next one could not dock for three days due to the ice buildup.
 The club found the sea journey treacherous, causing seasickness amongst the team.
 When the steamer reached Vancouver, the area was too fogged in to dock, and the steamer docked in Seattle.
 The team from there caught a train to Vancouver, and finally left Vancouver on January 6, 1905, arriving in Ottawa on January 11.
+However Young would not arrive in Ottawa on time to play for Dawson.

 Despite the difficult journey, the Ottawa squad refused to change the date of the first game, only two days away.
 Otherwise, Ottawa was hospitable.
 The Klondikers received a huge welcome at the train station, had a welcoming dinner, and used the Ottawa Amateur Athletic Club's rooms for the duration of their stay.
-Young would not arrive in time to play for Dawson.